“Every tooth in a man’s head is more valuable than a diamond.”

 - PEROXYL, diluted, mild mint flavored hydrogen peroxide (1.5%), no alcohol.

-NOTE, no longer than 2 weeks – PerioGard, Peridex, chlorhexidine gluconate.
-Although these products are antibacterial, the side effects of increased tartar and stain are substantial, AND there is an equally effective solution without those side effects, TheraSol.
+NOTE, try to limit use to 2 weeks – PerioGard, Peridex, chlorhexidine gluconate.
+Although these products are antibacterial, the side effects of increased tartar and stain can be substantial, and there is an equally effective solution without those side effects, TheraSol.

 - Waterpik® (model WP-660, White Aquarius) With baking soda, two teaspoons per full reservoir at the highest pressure setting that is comfortable, click here.